For partners subscribed to Enterprise plans.

 - In Header Logo, add a logo with optimal size of 200x52 pixels.

-After you make these changes, entering your customized URL ("docs.mycompany.com") into a browser will redirect to your IT Glue account, and your logo will display in place of the IT Glue logo.
+After you make these changes, opening your customized URL ("docs.mycompany.com") in a browser will redirect to your IT Glue account, and your logo displays instead of the IT Glue logo.

 Example: A public document with customized branding